When you blow it, how do you feel? How about when you blow it again and again in the same area?

-A truly loving parent will always "spank" (i.e. correct) their child when they do things harmful to others or themselves.
+A truly loving parent will always correct their child when they do things harmful to others or themselves.
 And it will hurt, but that is not rejection.
 In fact, it's just the opposite.
-Those God loves, he corrects.
+Those who God loves, he corrects.
 It is precisely because God wants what's best for us that he corrects us.

 Not just destructive to us...

 Disobedience is also dishonoring to God.
-To treat God with disrespect or low regard says to others God must not be worth loving or is that loving or that great.
+To treat God with disrespect or low regard says to others God must not be worth loving or is that great.
 He's not important enough to pay attention to.
-This is very harmful message and way to approach life.
-This is a problem but not for God, but for those who think God is not worth pursuing due to our not pursuing God as we are designed to.
+This is a very harmful message or way to approach life.
+This is a problem, not for God, but for those who think God is not worth pursuing due to our not pursuing God as we are designed to.

-If he is great, how can those who call him Father be pursuing things other than God and find greater meaning, joy, and life in them instead of Him?
+If He is great, how can those who call Him Father pursue things other than God and find greater meaning, joy, and life in them instead of Him?

 We must ask ourselves if we are perfectly loved by God, why are we so unloving.
 Why doesn't his love create in us a love and compassion for others similar to the love and compassion he shows us?